tc39/proposal-smart-pipelines/readme.md

 issue #91][topic-token bikeshedding].

 # Motivation
-Nested, deeply composed expressions occur often in JavaScript.
-They occur whenever any single value must be processed by a series of transformations, whether they be operations, functions, or constructors.
-Unfortunately, these deeply nested expressions often result in messy spaghetti code, due to their mixing of prefix, infix, and postfix expressions together.
-Writing such code requires many nested levels of indentation.
-Reading the such requires checking both the left and right of each subexpression to understand its data flow.
+**Nested, deeply composed** expressions occur often in JavaScript.
+They occur whenever any single value must be processed by a **series of data transformations**, whether they be **operations, functions, or constructors**.
+Unfortunately, these deeply nested expressions often result in **messy spaghetti** code, due to their mixing of **prefix, infix, and postfix** expressions together.
+Writing such code requires many nested **levels of indentation** and parentheses.
+Reading such code requires checking **both the left and right of each subexpression** to understand its data flow.

 ```js
 new User.Message(